jmangt/test-driven-puppet/chapter1.md

 * Allow your to describe how to provision your VM.
 * Mount and sync your local source into the VM.

+### Install Vagrant

+Go the Downloads (https://www.vagrantup.com/downloads.html) section of the Vagrant Site and download the appropriate installer.

+Vagrant needs a virtualization provider to be able

+When you run the installer Vagrant will install Virtualbox as a default virtualization provider.
+Later on you can switch to other virtualization providers like Vmware, AWS or Docker.